 Easy churro bites that are baked into fluffy moist balls, then dipped in cinnamon sugar.
-These churro bites are not deep fried which makes them a healthier version of churros, and they make great party food!
+These churro bites are not deep-fried which makes them a healthier version of churros, and they make great party food!

 Cinco de Mayo is just a few days away, and that makes me think of Mexican food!
-We’re huge fans of Mexican flavours, and always make quesadillas at home, as well as Instant Pot fajitas, tacos, and we put salsa on pretty much everything.
+We’re huge fans of Mexican flavors, and always make quesadillas at home, as well as Instant Pot fajitas, tacos, and we put salsa on pretty much everything.
 And then comes the dessert.
 Are churros Spanish or Mexican?
 I’ve done a little research online and the answer is unclear.
 So no matter where did the churros originate from, I’ll still celebrate Cinco de Mayo with lots of churros!

 Churros are usually made in long shapes and are deeply fried.
 However, these churro bites come in bite size and are baked.
 So they’re easier to make, and a bit healthier.
 They’re also perfect for parties and can be eaten warm or cold.